Suriname entry requirements for Bahrain passport holders

 Frequently asked questions

 The local currency is the Surinamese dollar (SRD).
-US dollars are widely accepted in hotels and larger shops, but you'll need local currency for markets and smaller businesses.
-ATMs are available in Paramaribo, but they can be unreliable.
-Bring some US dollars in cash as a backup.
+US dollars are widely accepted in tourist areas, but you'll get better rates using local currency.
+ATMs are available in Paramaribo, but it's wise to carry some cash.

 Official sources